far-edge/DistributedLedger/indirect-product-order/chaincode/README.md

-# The Product Order Ledger Service Chaincode
+# The Indirect Product Order Ledger Service Chaincode

 The operation allowed are as follows: